sustainableaviation/aircraftdetective/joss/paper.md

 # Statement of Need

-The overall environmental impact of air transport can be described through the widely used Kaya identity [@delbecq2023sustainable, Sec.3]:
+The total carbon emissions of passenger air transport can be described through a framework based on the _Kaya identity_ [@delbecq2023sustainable, Sec.3]:

 $$
-CO_2 = P \times \frac{E}{P} \times \frac{S}{E} \times \frac{C}{S} \times \frac{CO_2}{C}
+CO_2 = \frac{CO_2}{E} \times \frac{E}{RPK} \times RPK
 $$

-where \(P\) is the number of passengers, \(E\) is the energy consumption, \(S\) is the revenue seat-kilometers, and \(C\) is the fuel consumption.
-Aircraft efficiency in turn is determined by the product of several sub-efficiencies, including the load factor, the operational efficiency, the aerodynamic efficiency, and the propulsion efficiency [@lee2004aircraft].
+where $E$ is the energy used for transport in the form of fuel and $RPK$ is the amount of revenue-passenger kilometers flown \(S\).
+Aircraft efficiency $e/RPK$ is in turn determined by the product of several sub-efficiencies, including the operational efficiency, the aerodynamic efficiency, and the propulsion efficiency [@lee2004aircraft].

-(WHY IS IT IMPORTANT TO KNOW THIS?)

-"The historical development of these two figures of merit provides a benchmark from which the impacts of environmental improvements on growth can be assessed  and a basis for outlining the technological and operational features that determine the substitution rate of capital for operating costs across the air transport system."_ [@lee2001historical, P.168-169].
+_"The historical development of (...)_ [the technological and operational efficiency metrics] _provides a benchmark from which the impacts of environmental improvements on growth can be assessed  and a basis for outlining the technological and operational features that determine the substitution rate of capital for operating costs across the air transport system."_ [@lee2001historical, P.168-169].

-Robust methods for computing two key parameters are therefore central to any reliable evaluation of the environmental impact of air travel: The fuel burn of the aircraft itself and the environmental burdens associated with fuel production.
+Therefore, robust methods for computing aircraft efficiency are central to evaluating the past and future environmental and economic performance of aircraft.

-Two publications have first provided comprehensive data on the efficiency of the global aircraft fleet [@babikian2002historical] and [@lee2004aircraft] is a standout, offering an innovative and user-friendly solution for fuel burn modeling.
-However, the methods described in these publications still rely on for comparative analysis of different models.
-This data was first used in the earlier publication Lee et al. (2001) in Figure 10.
-It is frequently reproduced, most prominently as Figure 7.2 in the 2009 IEA report Transport, Energy and CO2 (see file Figure 7-2 IEA (2009).pdf, reproduced under CC BY 4.0).
+Lee et al.\ [@lee2001historical][@lee2004aircraft] and Babikian et al.\ [@babikian2002historical] between 2001-2004 were the first to provide comprehensive data on the efficiency of the global aircraft fleet.
+The data and trends presented in their work, have been highly influential and are frequently reproduced, most prominently in the 2009 IEA report _Transport, Energy and CO2_ [@international2009transport].
+However, the methods used by these authors to

 The `aircraftdetective` package fills this gap as the first comprehensive Python package for computing the efficiency of commercial aircraft from publicly available information.
 While the a dataset is provided in [@weinold_zenodo_aircraftdetective_2025], users are free to use more recent data.
 It will extend other models or integrated assessment models, such as AeroMAPS [@planes2023aeromaps]

-\clearpage

 # Auxiliary Functions